 As a parent, there’s a fine line to walk when your teen, who is fairly independent with eating, starts to show signs of gaining too much weight.

-Or should you do anything at all?
+Or should you do nothing at all?

-Girls gain more fat (~6#) on average than boys (~3#) at this time.
+Girls gain more fat (~6#) on average than boys (~3#).